 Nymph, Dream & Emerald Lake

-These hikes are some of the park’s most popular, because of their incredible views, but beware that during summer months they will be filled with people, as they too, are accessed from the Bear Lake Trailhead.
-Nymph Lake is the shortest at a mile roundtrip and Emerald Lake the longest at about 4 miles roundtrip.
+These hikes are some of the park’s most popular, because of their incredible views, but beware that during summer months they will be filled with people, as they too are accessed from the Bear Lake Trail Head.

 What to Bring to Rocky Mountain National Park